 - we haven't made a decision within the statutory timescales or other agreed timescale

 - you don't agree with one or more of the conditions on an approval

 Only the person who made the application can appeal.
 If you are not the applicant, you can comment on an appeal instead.

 You must appeal within six months of the date on the decision notice or 12 weeks if your application is a householder development.

 There are three ways in which your appeal can be dealt with:

-This is the quickest and inexpensive procedure.
+This is the quickest and cheapest way.
 Both parties (the applicant and Plymouth City Council) prepare a written statement for the Planning Inspectorate to consider.
 A Planning Inspector will visit the site and then issue a decision.